 z = 19,500

-This means that if your business can make a single huge purchase of $19,500, this is another breakeven point for both cards.
+This means that if your business can make a single huge purchase of at least $19,500, this is another breakeven point for both cards.
 With the Ink Unlimited card, you’d have $292.50 in cash back after such a purchase.
 With the Ink Premier, you’d have $487.50, but after subtracting the $195 annual fee, you’d also be $292.50 in the green.

 Our second conclusion is that if your business can spend more than $19,500 in the 2.5% back category, the Ink Premier makes more sense over the Ink Unlimited.